stephaniekyyip/smartLight/README.md

 <img src = "https://github.com/stephaniekyyip/smartLight/blob/master/smartLightSetup.jpg?raw=true" width = 600px></img>

 ## Overview
-For the final project in my Internet of Things course, I worked in a team to create a smart light system that allows the user to remotely control a LED bulb.
+For the final project in my Internet of Things course, I worked in a team to create a smart light system that allows the user to remotely control a LED bulb using a Raspberry Pi.
 I contributed to the software side of the project.

 ## Hardware Design
 <img src = "https://github.com/stephaniekyyip/smartLight/blob/master/smartLightElectronics.jpg?raw=true" width= 600px></img>